gentleBits/vcopy/README.md

 VCopy is a clipboard bridge between code editors and AI assistants.
 It enables seamless transfer of code files to your preferred AI model for discussion, then lets you copy refined instructions back to tools like GitHub Copilot or Cursor, helping overcome development blockers.

 ## Features

-- Copy content from all open tabs in the current tab group
+- Seamlessly extract code from all active editor tabs.
-- Generate a tree structure of the copied files
+- Auto-generate a navigable file tree of your project.
-- Files are copied with proper syntax highlighting markers
+- Preserve syntax highlighting with language-specific markers.
-- Customizable footer text
+- Customize header and footer messages to suit your workflow.
-- Easy-to-use keyboard shortcuts
+- Trigger the functionality instantly via dedicated keyboard shortcuts.

 ## Usage

-1. Open the files you want to copy in VS Code tabs
+1. Open the desired files in your VS Code tabs.
-2. Use one of these keyboard shortcuts:
-   - `Cmd+Alt+C` (macOS) / `Ctrl+Alt+C` (Windows/Linux)
+2. Activate the extension using your keyboard shortcut:
    - `Cmd+Shift+C` (macOS)
+   - `Ctrl+Shift+C` (Windows/Linux)
-3. The extension will:
+3. The extension will then:
-   - Generate a tree structure of your files
+   - Build a visual file tree of your workspace.
-   - Copy the file contents with proper syntax highlighting
+   - Capture and format each file's content with accurate syntax highlighting.
-   - Add the configured footer text (if any)
+   - Append any preset header and footer texts.
-   - Copy everything to your clipboard
+   - Copy the complete output to your clipboard

 ## Extension Settings